nene/filter-row/README.markdown

         xtype: "combo",
         ... all kind of combo box config ...
       },
-      events: ["select"],
+      fieldEvents: ["select"],
     }

-Not that in addition to `field:` we also define `events:` - these are the events of field which trigger the filtering of grid.
+Not that in addition to `field:` we also define `fieldEvents:` - these are the events of field which trigger the filtering of grid.
 By default the events array contains only "keyup" event which works well for TextFields, but for other types you might need to specify your own.

 ### Full control